 The prices of both assets – stocks and bonds – are discounted based on the value of future cash flows (stocks: future earnings, bonds: future coupon payments).
 Both asset classes react similarly to inflation surprises, meaning, the value of future cash flows on both stocks and bonds decreases when inflation is higher than expected, and the prices of both assets correspondingly decrease, ceteris paribus.

 On the other hand, both asset classes react differently to growth and interest rate surprises.
 When growth is unexpectedly stronger than expected, stocks are worth more due to higher claim on future earnings, while bonds are worth less as they discount a fixed stream of coupon payments.

-Hence, both growth and inflation outlook are important to determine the correlation of stocks and bonds.
-But without knowing the future economic environment, a portfolio with a fixed stocks vs bonds component cannot be expected to do well in all scenarios.
+Hence, both growth and inflation outlook are important to determine the correlation between stocks and bonds.
+But without knowing the future economic environment, a portfolio with fixed stocks vs bonds component cannot be expected to do well in all scenarios.

-Let us look at BlackRock’s analysis on the correlation between the US stock market returns and 10-year treasury returns (a form of government issued bond).
+Let us look at BlackRock’s analysis of the correlation between the US stock market returns and 10-year treasury returns (a form of a government-issued bond).

 In the chart above, you can see that since the early part of 2010, the correlations of daily returns between the two asset classes have trended upwards (i.e. less negative).
-This trend in correlation between stocks and bonds might not bode well for investors who want bonds to stabilise part of their portfolios when equities sell off during a recession.
+This trend in the correlation between stocks and bonds might not bode well for investors who want bonds to stabilize part of their portfolios when equities sell-off during a recession.
 That’s because both stocks and bonds – because of their increased correlations – will sell off together and neither will offset the other in returns.